-Empanada is a tasty popular dish in Latin and Caribbean countries.
-It is a stuffed flaky pastry, baked or fried in shape of a half-moon.
+The empanada is a tasty and popular dish in Latin and Caribbean countries.
+It is a stuffed, flaky pastry in shape of a half-moon that is either baked or fried.
 There are different fillings for the empanadas in each country, with beef and chicken being the most popular.

 Rate this recipe!